British Brandy Snaps

 They look so elegant and I would sure eat them with the brandy whipped cream!

 This is one of the reasons why I can’t wait for Christmas to come!
-I absolutely love Brandy Snaps!
+Make them every year, great recipe.

 That is so nice of you Tara.